 - activity level

-It’s important to see your doctor if you:
+It’s important to contact a doctor if you:

-- have been experiencing low appetite for an extended period of time
+- have been experiencing unexplained low appetite for an extended period of time

 - are losing weight unintentionally

-- have symptoms of nutrient deficiencies, including fatigue, hair loss, weakness, dizziness, or decreased muscle mass
+- have symptoms of nutrient deficiencies, such as fatigue, hair loss, weakness, dizziness, or decreased muscle mass

 - have other symptoms that concern you

 A doctor will be able to help rule out any mental or physical health conditions that may be causing your decreased appetite.

 There are a number of factors that can cause decreased appetite.
 These factors vary with age and underlying health conditions.
 If left untreated, low appetite can result in malnourishment and other more serious health issues.